passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 On your Passbolt instance, you can navigate to *Administration > Email server*.

 {% include articles/figure.html url="/assets/img/help/2023/02/smtp-zoho-authentication.png" legend="Passbolt - Email authentication" width="586px" %}

 You will need to fill your smtp credentials to match your authentication method (username & password).

+- Test your configuration

+Before saving your configuration, you will need to test it in order to avoid any issues.
+It should pass and gives the results shown below.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-test-email-success.png" legend="Passbolt - Email test success" width="586px" %}

+- Save your configuration

+If everything went as expected, do not forget to save your configuration and **"Success: The SMTP settings have been saved successfully"** should appears.

+## AWS SES

+- Navigate through your AWS Management Console

+You'll see the navigation panel on the left-hand side of the screen.

+When you are on the navigation panel, you will need to navigate to *Email Sending > SMTP Settings*.

+- Create your SMTP Credentials

+Once you are on the SMTP Settings page, you can click on the "Create SMTP Credentials" button to begin the process.
+When prompted, you can either accept the default name for your credentials or choose a custom name that is easy for you to remember, such as "Passbolt".

+Once you have selected a name for your credentials, AWS SES will generate a set of SMTP credentials that you can use to authenticate your email sending requests.
+These credentials will consist of an SMTP username and password.

+To download your newly created SMTP credentials, simply click on the "Download Credentials" button.
+This will download a file containing your SMTP username and password.
+It's important to keep this file safe and secure, as it contains sensitive information that can be used to send emails from your account.

+- Authentication on Passbolt GUI

+On your Passbolt instance, you can navigate to *Administration > Email server*.

+You will need to fill your smtp credentials to match your authentication method (username & password).